 In 2000, Congress created the State and Tribal Wildlife Grants (SWG) program.
 This program provides critical funding to every U.S. state and territory to plan and implement proactive conservation actions to prevent the nation's fish and wildlife from becoming endangered.
 The State and Tribal Wildlife Grants program is considered the core program for keeping species healthy and off the federal threatened and endangered species list, a goal shared by a broad constituency of conservationists, business, farmers, ranchers, and land developers.

 The Texas Parks and Wildlife Department is responsible for requesting and administering SWG to support the implementation of the Texas Conservation Action Plan (TCAP).
 State Wildlife Grants are distributed specifically for the protection and management of Species of Greatest Conservation Need (SGCN) identified in the TCAP.

 State Wildlife Grant Request for Proposals

-These funds can cover work conducted November 1, 2017-August 31, 2019.
-Prior to submittal, it is suggested that investigators contact the taxa-specific Nongame and Rare Species Program biologist to discuss and refine potential proposals.UPDATE: Indirect costs are no longer capped at 15%.
+These funds can cover work conducted November 1, 2023 to August 31, 2027.
+Prior to submittal, it is suggested that investigators contact a Coastal Fisheries Regional Program director to discuss and refine potential proposals.

 TPWD has a statutory and fiduciary responsibility to maximize cost-effectiveness of grant dollars.
 One important measure of cost effectiveness is the quantity or quality of tangible products proposed to be generated from funded projects.
 Applicants may voluntarily reduce their reimbursable indirect (F&A) rates to dedicate more funds to their project goals.
 Unrecovered indirect costs may be used to meet match requirements.